tailorv/Git-Insta/README.md

 ## BDD
 * Use the GitHub API (Links to an external site.)Links to an external site. to retrieve 	this information.
-This API allows 5,000 requests per hour with an API key, but only 60 	requests per hour _without_ one.
-Everyone is therefore required to use their own unique 	key.
-GitHub refers to these keys as "Personal Access Tokens".
+This API allows 5,000 requests per hour with an API key, but only 60 	requests per hour _without_ one.GitHub refers to these keys as "Personal Access Tokens".

 ## Technologies Used.
  * ANGULAR